Ontario College Graduate Certificate in Geographic Information Systems - Applications Specialist

 - problem solving ability

-There's a consistently high placement rate within six to 12 months of graduating, with an average starting salary in the $35,000.00-$45,000.00 range.
+As a graduate, the future looks bright with your expertise in big data.
+There's a consistently high placement rate within six to 12 months of graduating from the GIS - Applications Specialist program, and opportunities for advancement.
 On graduation, when combined with your previous education/work experience, you could work in positions as diverse as GIS programmer/analyst, applications specialist/consultant, ecosystem IT manager, utilities manager, database manager, GIS systems operator, and land information manager.
 The options for career change are strong.
 You can go back to your previous profession and apply your GIS studies there, or make a move into a new career.

 You can obtain a Trent University Honours Bachelor of Science or Bachelor of Arts Degree in either Geography or Environmental Science/Studies and a Geographical Information Systems Ontario College Graduate Certificate in four years, with the third year spent studying at Fleming College.
 In other words, get both qualifications in four years - instead of five.
 For details, see Trent/Fleming Joint Degree, Geographical Information Systems Special Emphasis.

-School of Military Mapping, Mapping & Charting Establishment of the Canadian Armed Forces
+School of Military Mapping, Mapping and Charting Establishment of the Canadian Armed Forces

 Other computer related programs that might be of interest to you include GIS - Cartographic Specialist.